Coronavirus: German evacuation flight lands in Frankfurt | DW | 01.02.2020

 Moscow refused to allow the plane to land due to "lack of capacity" at the airport, and the Airbus A310 had to be diverted to Helsinki instead.

-A Federal Ministry of Health official said the plane was carrying 110 German citizens, according to Germany's DPA press agency.
+A German Ministry of Health official said the plane was carrying 110 German citizens, according to the DPA press agency.
 Doctors were also on board to monitor the passengers.

-The returnees are expected to be quarantined at an army barracks near Frankfurt airport.
+The returnees are to be quarantined for two weeks at an army barracks near Frankfurt Airport.
 None of the German citizens who are to be repatriated are suspected of having contracted the virus, according to Germany's Foreign Ministry.

 German Foreign Minister Heiko Maas said the plane had delivered aid to Chinese authorities in Wuhan battling the outbreak, including 10,000 protective suits requested by China.

-Germany has confirmed seven cases of the virus and has advised against nonessential travel to China.
+Germany has confirmed eight cases of the virus and has advised against nonessential travel to China.

 Read more: Coronavirus: Everything you need to know